dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iDataMatrixDetails.md

 ### columns

-The column count of the barcode.
+The number of columns of the Data Matrix barcode, indicating how many columns of data modules it contains.

 <div class="sample-code-prefix"></div>
 >- Objective-C